punitarani/notes/Operating Systems/0 Linux Commands.md

 ## `ls`

-`ls` is a command used in Linux and other Unix-like operating systems to list the contents of a directory.
+`ls` is a command used to list the contents of a directory.
 When run without any arguments, `ls` will list the files and directories in the current working directory.

 Here are some common usage examples: